 Claims for high use of biofuels debunked as misleading // More rulings could follow on the aviation industry’s greenwashing

-Find the court ruling in Dutch and Screenshots of KLM’s advertising here.
+Find the decision of the Advertising Code Committee in Dutch and Screenshots of KLM’s advertising here.